roccojhu/neural_regression_discontinuity/README.md

 # Neural Regression Discontinuity
-In this repository, I estimatea regression discontinuity, a quasi-experimental time-series inference method, using Convolutional Long Short-Term Memory Networks.
+In this repository, I estimate a regression discontinuity, a quasi-experimental time-series inference method, using Convolutional Long Short-Term Memory Networks.

 This work builds off "From Econometrics, With Love: Causes and Counterfactuals for Machine Learning", first presented at the SAP Conference for Machine Learning 2020, St. Leon Rot.